DreamingAnjali/The-Anjali-Blog-/README.md

 Technologies Used:

-•HTML: Used to structure the content and pages of the blog.
+• HTML: Used to structure the content and pages of the blog.

-•CSS: Applied for styling the layout, ensuring a responsive and mobile-friendly design.
+• CSS: Applied for styling the layout, ensuring a responsive and mobile-friendly design.

-•SEO Techniques: Optimized meta tags, title tags, and heading tags for better search engine visibility.
+• SEO Techniques: Optimized meta tags, title tags, and heading tags for better search engine visibility.

 Features:

-•SEO Optimization: Proper use of meta tags, heading tags, and title tags to enhance SEO.
+• SEO Optimization: Proper use of meta tags, heading tags, and title tags to enhance SEO.

-•Responsive Design: The blog is designed to be mobile-friendly and adjust to different screen sizes.
+• Responsive Design: The blog is designed to be mobile-friendly and adjust to different screen sizes.

-•Simple Navigation: Easy-to-use menu and links for users to explore the content.
+• Simple Navigation: Easy-to-use menu and links for users to explore the content.

 How to View the Project: